+In addition to monitoring for triggering events, we measure the recoverability of our assets by comparing the carrying amount to the estimated future undiscounted cash flows.
 We estimate the future undiscounted cash flows and fair value based on our intent as follows:

-- for real estate properties that we intend to hold long-term; including land held for development, properties currently under development and operating properties; recoverability is assessed based on the estimated undiscounted future net rental income from operating the property and the terminal value, including anticipated costs to develop: - for real estate properties we intend to sell, including properties currently under development and operating properties; recoverability is assessed based on proceeds from disposition that are estimated based on the future net rental income of the property, expected market capitalization rates and anticipated costs to develop; - · for land parcels we intend to sell, recoverability is assessed based on the estimated proceeds from disposition; and - for costs incurred related to the potential acquisition of land, operating properties or development of a real estate property, recoverability is assessed based on the probability that the acquisition or development is likely to occur at the measurement date.
+- for real estate properties that we intend to hold long-term; including land held for development, properties currently under development and operating properties; recoverability is assessed based on the estimated undiscounted future net rental income from operating the property and the terminal value, including anticipated costs to develop; - for real estate properties we intend to sell, including properties currently under development and operating properties; recoverability is assessed based on proceeds from disposition that are estimated based on the future net rental income of the property, expected market capitalization rates and anticipated costs to develop; - · for land parcels we intend to sell, recoverability is assessed based on the estimated proceeds from disposition; and - for costs incurred related to the potential acquisition of land and operating properties and future development projects, recoverability is assessed based on the probability that the acquisition or development is likely to occur at the measurement date.

 Assets Held for Sale or Contribution.
 We classify a property as held for sale or contribution when certain criteria are met in accordance with GAAP.
 Assets classified as held for sale are expected to be sold to a third party and assets classified as held for contribution are generally newly developed assets we intend to contribute to an unconsolidated co-investment venture within twelve months.
-When the criteria are met, the respective assets and liabilities are presented separately in the Consolidated Balance Sheets and depreciation is no longer recognized.
-Assets held for sale or contribution are reported at the lower of their carrying amount or their estimated fair value less the costs to sell.
+When the criteria are met, the respective assets and liabilities are presented separately in the Consolidated Balance Sheets and depreciation is not recognized.
+Assets held for sale or contribution are reported at the lower of carrying amount or estimated fair value less costs to sell.

 Investments in Unconsolidated Entities.
 We present our investments in certain entities under the equity method.
 We use the equity method when we have the ability to exercise significant influence over operating and financial policies of the venture but do not have control of the entity.
 Under the equity method, we initially recognize these investments (including advances) in the balance sheet at our cost, including formation costs and net of deferred gains from the contribution of properties, if applicable.
 The transaction costs related to the formation of equity method investments are also capitalized.
-We subsequently adjust the accounts to reflect our proportionate share of net earnings or losses recognized and accumulated other comprehensive income or loss, distributions received, contributions made and certain other adjustments, as appropriate.
-When circumstances indicate there may have been a reduction in the value of an equity investment, we evaluate whether the loss in value is other than temporary, let we conclude it is other than temporary, we recognize an impairment charge to reflect the equity investment at fair value.
+We subsequently adjust the accounts to reflect our proportionate share of net earnings or losses recognized and accumulated other comprehensive income or loss, distributions received, contributions made, sales and redemptions of our investments and certain other adjustments, as appropriate.
+When circumstances indicate there may have been a reduction in the value of an equity investment, we evaluate whether the loss in value is other than temporary.
+If we conclude it is other than temporary, we recognize an impairment charge to reflect the equity investment at fair value.